-“How is it,” I arrkst him, “that the Guinea man had an English name?”
+“How is it,” I arrkst “that your Guinea friend had an English name?”
 For I believed Nero had planned to tell this tale in verse.
 Frank rhymes with plank.

-Nero told me the Guinea man had courted a good London girl.
-He came home from a voyage and saw she’d waxed fat with a kit in her belly, so they ran to get the piece of paper that says you can wed in haste.
-As men and women do, else they are shamed.
+Nero told me Frank had courted a London girl.
+He came home from a voyage and saw she’d waxed fat with a kit in her belly, so they ran to get the piece of paper that says you can wed.
+As men and women must, else they are shamed.

-When he gave his Guinea name, the clerk arrkst, “How must I write that?”
-And then, sarcastical, “Have you been baptised?
+When he gave his Guinea name, the clerk arrkst, “How do I write that?”
+And then, “Have you been baptised?
 What name was given you then?”

-He, fearing that if his name was not an English one he could not marry, sayt, “Damn me, I been so long at sea in the service of the Queen’s Majestie that I’ve clean forgot it.”
+And the Guinea man, fearing that if he was not baptised he could not marry, cried, “Damn me, I been so long at sea in the service of the Queen’s Majestie I’ve clean forgot.”

 The clerk, hearing him swear like a true Christian, was assuaged and writ Frank Mariner.
 An excellent name.